nickjj/orats/README.md

 projects.
 It handles creating a rails application with a bunch of opinions and optionally an ansible playbook so you can deploy your apps quickly.

+You can also optionally include custom rails templates to append to any template you create with orats.

 Everything is accessed through the [orats gem](#installation).

 ## What version of Rails and Ruby are you targeting?